bkantiques/frontend-nanodegree-feedreader/README.md

 The project has BrowserSync installed so users can automatically reload the project when `app.js` or `feedreader.js` are changed.
-To run BrowserSync, open a browser and in the project's root directory run 'grunt browserSync'.
+To run BrowserSync, open a browser and in the project's root directory run `grunt browserSync`.
 This should open the project in the browser.